Here's what's happening.

 A Complete Guide to Commercial, Nonprofit, and Public Sector Solar in 2018

 It’s been a long time coming, but Solar Photovoltaic (PV) will finally penetrate the Illinois and Chicagoland market in 2019.
-2018 has already shaped up to be an interesting and foundational year in Illinois – but we really see 2019 as the breakout year for solar in our communities.
+2018 has already shaped up to be an interesting and foundational year in Illinois.
+However, we really see 2019 as the breakout year for solar in our communities.
+Fortunately, there are many grants for solar panels in each of these segments.

 Why is Solar Relevant in Illinois?